barrage/ragu-chunker/README.md

 - [OpenAPI documentation](#openapi-documentation)
 - [License](#license)

-## General information
+## Using Chonkit

-Chonkit is an application for chunking documents whose chunks can then be used for retrieval augmented generation (RAG).
+Chonkit is an application for chunking and embedding documents whose chunks can then be used for retrieval augmented generation (RAG).

 RAG is a technique to provide LLMs contextual information about arbitrary data.